 Not all herbal laxatives are the same!

-Not all laxatives work the same – hopefully, this is not learned the hard way!
+It’s important to understand that not all laxatives work the same – hopefully, this is not learned the hard way!

 The gentlest laxatives are demulcent herbs.
 These herbs are mucilaginous in nature and may consist of both soluble and insoluble fibers.